lude-bri/libft_42_LP/README.md

 It is with the object file and libraries that the linker combines all in one single executable file so we can use our program.

-## Static library and Dinamic library
+## 1.2.
+Static library and Dynamic library

 There are two basic ways of how library works.
 This one showed above is know as being the **Static Library**, but we can also see **Dynamic Library**